dainiusjocas/blog/content/post/tricks-with-elasticsearch-completion-suggesters/index.md

 Elasticsearch text analyzers can supercharge search suggesters.

+{{< toc >}}

 ## Introduction

-So, you are a [search engineer](https://opensourceconnections.com/blog/2020/07/16/what-is-a-relevance-engineer/) that happily uses [Elasticsearch Completion Suggester](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters.html#completion-suggester) feature: lightning speed prefix suggestions works just like a charm.
+So, you are a [search engineer](https://opensourceconnections.com/blog/2020/07/16/what-is-a-relevance-engineer/) that happily uses [Elasticsearch Completion Suggester](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters.html#completion-suggester) feature: lightning speed prefix suggestions works just like a charm[^lucene].

 But one day the product manager comes to you with a requirement: `could we also suggest if users start typing a word from the middle of the suggested string?`.
 Of course, the deadline is yesterday, as always.
 On top he adds that he doesn't care whether that makes sense from search engineers perspective, it must be done[^1].
 You try to argue that it will take forever to change upstream indexing pipeline because it is owned by another department of your company.
 PM doesn't blink.